react-native-documents/document-picker/README.md

 - You can use `react-native-fs` on Android and IOS to read the picked file.

+##### [iOS and Android only] `initialPath`:`string`

+The initialPath is set to specify the starting directory for the document picker.
+Defaults is the last directory chosen by the user.
+If you specify a value, the document picker tries to start at the specified directory.
+Otherwise, it starts with the last directory chosen by the user.

+- On iOS is available at iOS 13.0+, but if lower, it will be start at default path.

 ### Result

 The `pick` Promise resolves to an array of objects with the following keys.